archaj55/dbs-scholarship-portal/README.md

 # dbs-scholarship-portal
 A website where students can enquire and check for the scholarships they are eligible for and register for the same.
-We used Python's interface Tkinter for the GUI and MySQL for the Queries and Database Management.
+Built using Python's interface Tkinter for the GUI and MySQL for the Queries and Database Management.